leukeleu/leukeleu-django-gdpr/README.md

 ./manage.py gdpr
 ```

-A file `gdpr.yml` is created in the project root directory.
+A file `gdpr.yml` is created in the current working directory.
 It should be added to
 version control.
 Each model in the models list has the following structure:

 ```yaml